RemiLelaidier/IMS-code/serv/README.md

 ```
 Use `--admin` option to set the user as admin

+## CLI Features

 ### Dump routes
 Execute the following command at the project root to print all routes in your terminal
 ``` bash
 $ php bin/console routes
 ```

-Use --markdown or -m option to display routes in markdown format
+Use --markdown or -m option to display routes in markdown format, and write in API.md
 ``` bash
 $ php bin/console routes -m > API.md
 ```

+#### Pro-tip :
-If you're using [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh), you can create an alias into your .zshrc :
+If you're using [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh), you can create an alias into your .zshrc to use the cli from anywhere :
 ``` bash
 alias ims='f() { php rootToIMSAPI/bin/console $1. };f'
 ```